-Bottomfish fishery participants that will be forced to leave the fishery under Alternative 1B and Alternative 2's scenarios 2 and 3 will face a loss of livelihood and income and are likely to experience feelings of anger and frustration as they believe their fishery to be responsible and highly regulated and having no adverse impacts on NWHI marine resources.
-Some participants may relocate to fish in the MHI bottomfish fishery but given the stresses on this fishery it may be difficult for them to achieve catch rates or revenues comparable to those in the NWHI.
-This additional MHI effort may also negatively impact current MHI fishery participants as catch competition may further reduce MHI catch rates.
-These alternatives would also foreclose the opportunity for future harvests of NWHI bottomfish.
 It is possible that closed areas could serve as reservoirs to help augment stocks in surrounding fishing grounds and increase harvests, thereby mitigating the revenue reductions from fishing restrictions.
 However, the ability of closed areas to increase yields has not been demonstrated for bottomfish fisheries in Hawaii.
-It should also be noted that, even if a closed area has the potential to have a positive effect on fish populations and fishery productivity, it may take several years after the implementation of area closures for this effect to be realized in bottomfish because of the high age of first reproduction for most bottomfish species.
-Given this time lag, it is unlikely that the potential economic benefits of area closures would accrue to the current (and under these alternatives, likely the last) generation of bottomfish fishermen.
+It should also be noted that, even if a closed area has the potential to have a positive effect on fish populations and fishery productivity, it may take several years after the implementation of area closures for this effect to be realized because of the high age of first reproduction for most bottomfish species.
+Given this time lag, it is unlikely that the potential economic benefits of area closures would accrue to the current (and under this alternative, the last) generation of bottomfish fishermen.